okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 layout: Guides
 ---

-Use this guide to learn how to submit a Single Sign-On (SSO) integration to the Okta Integration Network (OIN) team using the OIN Wizard.
-This guide also shows you how to create an SSO integration instance for testing in your org.
+Use this guide to learn how to submit an SSO integration to the Okta Integration Network (OIN) team using the OIN Wizard.

 ---

 #### Learning outcomes

 * Learn how to submit an SSO integration using the OIN Wizard.
-* Learn how to create an integration instance for testing from the OIN Wizard.
+* Learn how to test your SSO integration with the OIN Submission Tester before submission.
-* Understand the basic test cases required for your SSO features.

 #### What you need

 * An [Okta Developer Edition org](https://developer.okta.com/signup/).
-The OIN Wizard is only available in Developer Edition orgs.
+The OIN Wizard is only available in Okta Developer Edition orgs.
-* An admin user in the Developer Edition org with either the Super Administrator or the Application Administrator role
+* An admin user in the Okta Developer Edition org with either the super admin or the app and org admin roles
 * A functional SSO integration based on the [Build a Single Sign-On integration](/docs/guides/build-sso-integration/) guide
+* Google Chrome browser with the Okta Browser Plugin installed (see [OIN Wizard requirements](/docs/guides/submit-app-prereq/main/#oin-wizard-requirements))
 * The various items necessary for submission in accordance with the [OIN submission requirements](/docs/guides/submit-app-prereq/)

 ---